Skip to Content

 The “SUV arms race” is over — if you want it.
 But automakers and policymakers seem intent on continuing to make America's super-sized vehicles even bigger anyway.

-According to an updated analysis of recent crash data by the Insurance Institute for Highway Safety, heavier cars and truck don't make their occupants significantly safer, at least when vehicles exceed a threshold of about 4,000 pounds — and the average American car is already weighing in at a whopping 4,100.
+According to an updated analysis of recent crash data by the Insurance Institute for Highway Safety, heavier cars and trucks actually don't make their occupants significantly safer, at least when vehicles exceed a threshold of about 4,000 pounds — and the average American car is already weighing in at a whopping 4,100.

 Put another way: there's no real safety justification for making America's famously bloated fleet any heavier than it already is.

-That finding might come as surprise to U.S. car buyers, who have long been locked into what economics professor Michelle J. White once memorably called an "SUV arms race" to buy the biggest cars they could afford, in hopes of increasing their own chances of survival in a potential crash by simply being the larger vehicle.
+That finding might come as surprise to U.S. car buyers, who have long been locked into what economics professor Michelle J. White once memorably called an "SUV arms race" to buy the biggest cars they could afford, in hopes of increasing their own chances of survival in a potential crash by simply being in the larger vehicle.
 And for many years, analysts found that hope was justified, because the occupants of bigger cars did fare better on impact.

 "When [a car] gets above that average weight of the overall fleet, you're basically already as safe as you're going to be from raw weight alone," said Sam Monfort, senior statistician at the Institute and the author of the report.
 "But you can keep increasing risk to other people as you add more weight onto your vehicle."